dongkwanp/wrf-hydro-don-custom/README.md

 ## I NEED HELP!

 If you need help.
-Feel free to contact me (Don) or use this document [https://ral.ucar.edu/sites/default/files/public/projects/Technical%20Description%20%26amp%3B%20User%20Guides/howtobuildrunwrfhydrov511instandalonemode.pdf](https://ral.ucar.edu/sites/default/files/public/projects/Technical%20Description%20%26amp%3B%20User%20Guides/howtobuildrunwrfhydrov511instandalonemode.pdf)
+Feel free to contact me (Don) or use this [PDF document](https://ral.ucar.edu/sites/default/files/public/projects/Technical%20Description%20%26amp%3B%20User%20Guides/howtobuildrunwrfhydrov511instandalonemode.pdf)

 Some other useful links are: